m-holton/match_samples/README.md

 This would match case and control samples that have the same value for sex and sample_type and their values for age are within 3 of eachother.

 ## Output
-Output is a metadata object.
-This metadata objects reflects the fitering, labeling, and matching done by the program.
+Output is a visualization of a the metadata.
+This qzv visualiation reflects the fitering, labeling, and matching done by the program.
+The recommended way to view visualization is by using qiime2 view at https://view.qiime2.org.

+## Plugin Visualizers
+These functions are the visualizers that can users call using the plugin.

+1. subsetting
+2. labeler_no_subset
+3. complete_labeler
+4. matching_no_subset_null_filter
+5. matching_no_subset
+6. matching_no_null_filter
+7. complete_matcher

-## Program Functions
+## Core Functions

+These are the funtions that actually do thing and are found in match_funtions.py
 1. mainControler
    - Calls the other functions depending on which inputs are given
    - Returns the final metadata object